Sharpness of proper and cocompact actions on reductive homogeneous spaces: Introduction

 Corollary~\ref{cor:no-cpt-quot} also states that $\SL(n,\R)/\SL(n-1,\R)$ does not admit compact quotients for even $n\geq 4$.
 Note that it had been an open conjecture since the early 1990s that $\SL(n,\R)/\SL(m,\R)$ does not admit compact quotients for $n>m>1$.
-The case $n > \lceil 3m/2\rceil$ was treated by Kobayashi \cite{kob92} in 1992 using a maximality principle, the case $n\geq m+3 \geq 5$ was treated in a series of papers in the 1990s by Labourie, Mozes and Zimmer \cite{zim94,lmz95,lz95} using cocycle rigidity, the case $n=m+1$ odd was treated by Benoist \cite{ben96} in 1996 using Lie theory, the case $(n,m)=(4,2)$ by Shalom \cite{sha00} in 2000 using unitary representations, and the case $m$ even by Morita \cite{mor17} and the second-named author \cite{tho-vol} in the mid-2010s using topological considerations.
+The case $n > \lceil 3m/2\rceil$ was treated by Kobayashi \cite{kob92} in 1992 using a maximality principle, the case $n\geq m+3 \geq 5$ was treated in a series of papers in the 1990s by Labourie, Mozes and Zimmer \cite{zim94,lmz95,lz95} using cocycle rigidity, the case $n=m+1$ odd was treated by Benoist \cite{ben96} in 1996 using Lie theory, the case $m=2$ by Shalom \cite{sha00} in 2000 using unitary representations, and the case $m$ even by Morita \cite{mor17} and the second-named author \cite{tho-vol} in the mid-2010s using cohomological considerations.
 Thus the remaining open cases prior to the present paper were $n=m+1$ even and $n=m+2$ odd.
 Corollary~\ref{cor:no-cpt-quot} treats the case of $n=m+1$ even.
 It also applies to $\SL(n,\mathbb{K})/\SL(m,\mathbb{K})$ for $\mathbb{K}=\C$ or the quaternions.

 \begin{remark} In an independent paper with Yosuke Morita \cite{kmt}, we give a different obstruction to the existence of compact quotients, which is of a topological nature and does not involve sharpness.
-This enables us to prove in \cite{kmt} that $\SL(n,\R)/\SL(m,\R)$ does not admit compact quotients for all values of $(n,m)$ except $(4,3)$.
-The case of $\SL(4,\R)/\SL(3,\R)$ is covered by Corollary~\ref{cor:no-cpt-quot} of the present paper; sharpness seems to be the only known obstruction to the existence of compact quotients in this case. \end{remark}
+This enables us to prove in \cite{kmt} that $\SL(n,\R)/\SL(m,\R)$ does not admit compact quotients for all values of $(n,m)$ except possibly $(4,3)$ and $(8,7)$.
+The cases of $\SL(4,\R)/\SL(3,\R)$ and $\SL(8,\R)/\SL(7,\R)$ are covered by Corollary~\ref{cor:no-cpt-quot} of the present paper; in these cases, sharpness seems to be the only known obstruction to the existence of compact quotients. \end{remark}

-Note that we actually prove a version of Theorem~\ref{thm:sharp} for all \emph{compactly generated} (not necessarily discrete) locally compact subgroups $\Gamma$ of~$G$ (see Theorem~\ref{thm:sharp-general} below).
+We actually prove a version of Theorem~\ref{thm:sharp} for all \emph{compactly generated} (not necessarily discrete) closed subgroups $\Gamma$ of~$G$ (see Theorem~\ref{thm:sharp-general} below).
 It has the following consequence.

 \begin{theorem} Let $G$ be a connected real linear reductive Lie group and $H$ a closed subgroup of~$G$.
 If $G/H$ admits compact quotients, then $H$ must be compactly generated and quasi-isometrically embedded in~$G$. \end{theorem}